Johnnie71/Johnnie71/ReadMe.md

 ## Hey!!
 My name is Johnnie 🤗

-I'm a Software Engineer with a background in Architectural design and hospitality in NYC 🌇!
-Inspired everyday to add to my creative skillset!
-Love learning new technologies as well as how everything works as a whole together (DevOps, Enterprise Architetcure, etc).
+I'm a Software Engineer with a background in Architectural design and hospitality in NYC 🌇 Inspired everyday to add to my creative skillset!
+Love learning new technologies as well as how everything works as a whole together (DevOps, Enterprise Architecture, etc).
 Currently an Application Developer Apprentice @ IBM.

 ## Some of my favorite things are...